 But how does snow absorb sound?
 Well, it’s all got to do with its molecular structure.
 Fresh snow is comprised mostly of small pockets of space, and this creates an issue for sound.
 Without surfaces to reflect off, soundwaves just dissipate.
 Interestingly, as snow becomes more compact and changes to ice, the air is squeezed out and its acoustic properties change.
 A solid, flat, icy surface absorbs very little sound and is excellent at reflecting soundwaves.

 So, if you’re sick of all the noise that comes along with the festive season, cross your fingers and hope for snow.
-But, if you can’t get enough of Christmas songs, hit play on the RHA Christmas 2019 playlist and join in the festivities.
+Alternatively, crank up the ANC and press play on our Top Songs of 2020 playlist.